alexpovel/headson/README.md

 - Multiple inputs: preview many files at once with a shared or per‑file budget
 - Fast: processes gigabyte‑scale files in seconds (mostly disk‑bound)
 - Available as a CLI app and as a Python library

+## Install

+Using Cargo:

+    cargo install headson

+> Note: the CLI installs as `hson`.
+All examples below use `hson ...`.

+From source:

+    cargo build --release
+    target/release/hson --help

 ## Fits into command line workflows